FredJRice/Etch-a-Sketch/README.md

 This is an etch-a-sketch game I created for my Odin project.
-It has a siimple snake type multi-colour tracter and a simple etch-a-sketch drawing app.
+It has a simple snake type multi-colour tracter and a simple etch-a-sketch drawing app.
 Hold down the mouse button to fill in the squares and release to delete.